What is a smart motorway?

 At the heart of every smart motorway lies the motorway control centre — a high-tech nerve centre where human operators and intelligent systems work together to keep you safe and traffic flowing smoothly.
 Inside, teams of experts sit before walls of glowing screens showing live camera feeds, traffic data, and digital maps of the nation’s motorways.
 Their aim isn’t to slow you down or frustrate your journey — it’s to help you get where you’re going safely and efficiently.
 So when the speed limit suddenly drops, there’s always a reason for it.
 The control centre can see much further ahead than you can — spotting accidents, congestion, or hazards long before they’re visible from your car.
 Often, it might seem like nothing’s wrong, but that’s because the motorway control room is doing its job perfectly — preventing problems before they ever reach you.

-🚗 What Is a Smart Motorway?
+🚗 What exactly Is a Smart Motorway?

 A smart motorway is a type of motorway that uses technology to keep traffic moving.